Pool alkalinity vs pH: what's the difference?

 How they affect each other

-The two readings don't move independently — adjusting one almost always nudges the other:
+The two readings don't move independently — adjusting one almost always nudges the other.
+Plotted on a pH/TA grid, each chemical action is a specific arrow:

 This is exactly why baking soda vs soda ash matters: picking the right one depends on which number you're actually trying to move.